Manship House Museum

 The Manship House was built on a four-acre lot in a sparsely settled area of Jackson when it was a city of about 3,000.
 Although the city has grown up around the house, it stands in its original setting of native trees and shrubs, some of which may have been planted by Manship himself.

 One of the few examples of Gothic-Revival residential architecture in Mississippi, the Manship House was inspired by a design in A. J. Downing’s Architecture of Country Houses, a popular 19th-century pattern book in which an almost identical house is pictured.
 Manship adapted the plan to a southern climate by adding floor-to-ceiling windows and a central hall for ventilation.

 The restoration of the Manship House by the Mississippi Department of Archives and History is based on archaeological, architectural, and historical research.
 Excavations on the site determined structural details, and photographs, diaries, letters, contemporary newspapers, and recollections of family members supplied information on interior details.

 The house is painted its original olive drab and cream colors, discovered under many coats of paint, and the original shingled roof has been authentically reproduced.
 Inside are a parlor, a sitting room, a dining room, three bedrooms, and—a convenience unusual to the region—a bathing room.

-Abundant examples to Charles Henry Manship’s decorative painting and wood graining survive in the house and have been restored by a master craftsman.
-The dining room appears to be paneled in oak, an effect Manship achieved by graining from floor to ceiling.
-Original wallpaper patterns, hidden under 20th-century wallpaper and paint layers, were carefully reproduced and hung.
-Some of the furniture and objects are original to the house.
-The rest of the furnishings are representative of a middle-class southern home in 1888, the year to which the house has been restored.
+Examples of Charles Henry Manship’s decorative painting and wood graining survive in the house, including the dining room which appears to be paneled in oak, an effect Manship achieved by graining from floor to ceiling.
+Some furniture and objects are original to the house.
+They and the rest of the furnishings—all of which are currently in storage and available for viewing by appointment only—are representative of a middle-class southern home in 1888, the year to which the house has been restored.